 Final Reports and Documentation for Research Grantees

 At the conclusion of a grant award, OJJDP expects final reports to be submitted through the Grants Management System (GMS).
 For OJJDP research grantees, this includes four types of reports or documentation that should be uploaded in GMS:

 - The final IRB review documentation and privacy certificates, which include final approvals, modifications, and packages submitted for review, if not submitted to OJJDP previously.
 These should be uploaded and submitted in a separate special report within GMS.

 - A final progress report that summarizes the extent to which the goals and objectives were met throughout the award period.
 See Progress Reporting Template for more information.
 This should be uploaded as one of at least three attachments in the final report.

 - A final technical report that summarizes the research questions or objectives, methods, and analytical techniques of the study and the findings and conclusions, similar to the type of information reported in a refereed journal.
 This should be uploaded as the second of at least three attachments in the final report in GMS.
 The final technical report should address each of the items in the Final Technical Report Outline.

 OJJDP social science analysts review all final technical reports for completeness and clarity and offer recommendations regarding technical edits or additional content.
-Once the final report is approved, OJJDP provides a copy for public access on the National Criminal Justice Reference Service.
+Once the final report is approved, OJJDP provides a copy for public access on the OJJDP and Office of Justice Programs websites.

 In addition, OJJDP notifies the Attorney General of the pending publication through an entry in a weekly memo.
 Publications generally need to appear in this weekly notification at least twice prior to the publication being available to the public.